rabeyamily/capstone_app/README.md

-# 🚀 AI-Powered Resume–Job Skill Gap Analyzer
+# 🚀 SkilledU - AI-Powered Resume–Job Skill Gap Analyzer

 ## 🎯 Overview

-An intelligent web application that analyzes a user's resume against a job description to identify skill gaps, education mismatches, and missing competencies.
+SkilledU is an intelligent web application that analyzes a user's resume against a job description to identify skill gaps, education mismatches, and missing competencies.
 The system extracts both technical and soft skills, computes a Fit Score, and generates a personalized Skill Gap Report that can be downloaded instantly — all without requiring login or account creation.

 ## 🧩 Problem Statement